clandrew/ihsie/README.md

 ## Demo

 This shows the process of quickly changing the puck sprite to be crossed-out.
+The emulation speed is slowed-down to make stuff easier to see.

 ![Example image](https://raw.githubusercontent.com/clandrew/ihsie/master/Demo.gif "Example image")